-To help you get organized for going back to work, you’ll want to consider what you’ll need to pump and store milk.
-The essentials you’ll want to consider are: a private, comfortable place to pump; selecting a breast pump to fit your needs; scheduling breast pumping sessions into your work day; and storing your breast milk.
+To help you get organized for going back to work, you’ll want to consider what you’ll need for pumping at work and storing milk there.
+The essentials you’ll want to consider for pumping at work are: a private, comfortable place to pump; selecting a breast pump to fit your needs; scheduling breast pumping sessions into your work day; and storing your breast milk.

-First, find a place where you can relax and have some privacy.
+First, find a place where you can relax and have some privacy for pumping at work.
 Ask if your workplace has a lactation room.
 If not, ask about a private office, empty conference room, storage room or lounge with an electrical outlet.
-Federal laws now require that workplaces provide a private place to breast pump.
+Federal laws now require that workplaces provide a private place for pumping at work.

 You will also need access to a place to wash your hands and your pump parts.
 If you cannot locate a place to wash your pump parts, consider having a few pump kits to use throughout the day and then wash them when you get home.

 If you’ll be pumping at work, plan to get a quality breast pump.
 Keep in mind that formula costs nearly $2,000 for the first year.
 A good pump saves far more money than it costs.
 What pump is right for you?

 - Avoid used or borrowed mother-owned pumps, which may be worn out and unsafe to share.